 The exchange has successfully registered over a million users quickly and nets an average daily trading volume of $1.1 bn.
 Phemex offers margin trading in 15 leading cryptocurrencies with up to 100X leverage.

 Phemex fees largely depend on whether you are a standard or premium user.
-Premium users that pay the monthly membership fees, will not pay any transaction fees for spot trading.
+Premium users that pay the monthly membership fees will not pay any transaction fees for spot trading.
 Standard traders pay 0.1% per transaction, which can be a little expensive for regular and high-volume traders,

-For margin trading on their derivatives market, this crypto margin trading exchange employs the maker-taker models like most exchanges.
+For margin trading on their derivatives market, this crypto margin trading exchange employs the maker-taker model like most exchanges.
 However, they do not have any maker fees and instead give market makers a 0.025 maker rebate for adding liquidity to their books.
 The exchange then charges market takers 0.075% taker fees.

 #4.
 PrimeXBT- No KYC Margin Trading Exchange